i.

 The conversation, moment 03 of seven

 You are not the only one.
-Three numbers from the UK research, in order of how often parents mention them at the school gate.
+Three numbers from the UK research that ground the position.

 84%